-The Georgetown Municipal Complex (GMC) lobby will open to the public at 25 percent capacity on May 18, and iPads and seating will be available in the lobby for people who need to access the internet to connect or disconnect utility service.
+The Georgetown Municipal Complex (GMC) – The GMC lobby is open to the public at 25 percent capacity, and iPads and seating will be available in the lobby for people who need to access the internet to connect or disconnect utility service.
 People are encouraged to use other, more convenient ways to pay:

 - Online at paying your bill